Skip to main content

 Domestic Violence among Racial and Ethnic Groups

 Domestic violence is a crime without cultural boundaries.
-It affects people from all walks of life regardless of race, religion, or economic class.
-The desire or ability to report the crime and access to services may also be affected by the person’s culture.
-Therefore, it is essential for health professionals to consider cultural differences when working with immigrant and diverse communities in order to provide appropriate and sensitive services (NIJC, 2013).
+It affects people from all walks of life regardless of race, religion, or economic class, but Black, indigenous, and other people of color experience IPV disproportionately, which leads to higher rates of depression, PTSD, and suicidal thoughts.
+The desire or ability to report the crime and the victim’s access to services may also be affected by the person’s culture.
+Therefore, it is essential for health professionals to screen all patients consistently (Goodman, 2021).

-Domestic Violence and Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, and Intersex Persons (LGBTQ+)
+Domestic Violence and Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, and Intersex Persons (LGBTQI+)

-Persons who identify as LGBTQ+ face unique barriers to accessing services or reporting to the police:
+Persons who identify as LGBTQI+ face unique barriers to accessing services or reporting to the police:

-• A LGBTQ+ victim may fear that the abuser will reveal their sexual orientation or biological gender to family, friends, or coworkers.
+- A LGBTQI+ victim may fear that the abuser will reveal their sexual orientation or biological gender to family, friends, or coworkers.

-• Abusers may threaten to reveal an infected person’s positive HIV status to others or to transmit HIV to the victim if he or she is HIV negative.
+- Abusers may threaten to reveal an infected person’s positive HIV status to others or to transmit HIV to the victim if they are HIV negative.

-• LGBTQ+ communities are small, which makes maintaining privacy more difficult.
+- LGBTQI+ communities in many areas are small, which makes maintaining privacy more difficult.

 (Yale University, 2020)